davidmreed/amaxa/README.md

 Amaxa is free and open source software, distributed under the BSD License.

+This README documents the development version of Amaxa (as found in the `master` branch).
+For documentation that covers the latest versions of Amaxa available on PyPI, please view the version of this README found on the [PyPI listing](https://pypi.org/project/amaxa/).

 ## Installing, Building, and Testing Amaxa

 Amaxa recommends Python 3.7 or 3.8.
 Python 3.6.1 may work but is not officially supported.